SAP-samples/abap-platform-refscen-flight/README.md

 ## Prerequisites
 Please make sure to fulfill the following requirements:
 * You have access to an SAP Cloud Platform ABAP Environment instance (see [here](https://blogs.sap.com/2018/09/04/sap-cloud-platform-abap-environment) for additional information).
-* You have downloaded and installed the front end components of [ABAP Development Tools](https://tools.hana.ondemand.com/#abap) (ADT).
+* You have downloaded and installed [ABAP Development Tools](https://tools.hana.ondemand.com/#abap) (ADT).
+Make sure to use the most recent version as indicated in the installation page.
 * You have created an ABAP Cloud Project in ADT that allows you to access your SAP Cloud Platform ABAP Environment instance (see [here](https://help.sap.com/viewer/5371047f1273405bb46725a417f95433/Cloud/en-US/99cc54393e4c4e77a5b7f05567d4d14c.html) for additional information).
 * You have installed the [abapGit](https://github.com/abapGit/eclipse.abapgit.org) plug-in for ADT from the update site `http://eclipse.abapgit.org/updatesite/`.